UCSB-CS56-Projects/cs56-tutorials-lint-style-programs/lint4j/README.md

 ```
    [lint4j] /src/edu/ucsb/cs56/projects/tutorials/lint_style_programs/Demo.java:7: (1): Statement has no effect, possible scoping problem
 ```
 It tells you the line that this problem occurs.
 It also returns a numerical value according to the severity of the problem.
-The number ranges from 1 to 5 where 5 is the most severe.
+The number ranges from 1 to 5 where 1 is the most severe and 5 is a suggestion.

 Demo.java has mulitple problems that lint4j can detect.
 You can view them all by viewing the text file tmp/lint.out Then you look at Demo.java and connect the problems to the line of code lint4j specifies.
+Also, Demo.java has comments where lint4j problem occurs.

 How to install lint4j to your build.xml